typicode/hotel/README.md

 ## Quick start

-Add your servers commands (need to be done only once)
+Add your servers commands (need to be done only once).

 ```bash
 ~/projects/one$ hotel add nodemon